Updated November 25, 2025

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to write this note.)
+But I have to ignore anyway (if I want to get my decision (my true response) out there).

 Step 3